-- 1. Graduate student requests for travel support must be co-submitted by a faculty sponsor (such as major professor or research collaborator). - 2.
-In general, graduate students will be funded for a maximum of one trip per fiscal year. - 3.
-The amount of the award will vary depending on the site of the conference, as well as the level and significance of the conference (top tier, state, national, international). - 4.
+- 1. Proof of acceptance is required, and the student must be the first presenter.
+Co-authors are typically not funded.
+Please direct questions regarding co-authors to Alley Haney (ahaney13@utk.edu). - 2.
+Only one student presenter per presentation will be considered for funding. - 3.
+Graduate students making research (data-based) presentations will receive priority consideration. - 4.
+Students are encouraged to apply as early as possible. - 5.
+In general, graduate students will be funded for a maximum of one trip per fiscal year. - 6.
+The amount of the award will vary depending on the site of the conference, as well as the level and significance of the conference (top tier, state, national, international). - 7.
+The impact statement is the most heavily weighted Be sure to describe the purpose of the attending the conference and impact on professional development beyond simply presenting. - 8.
 The amount of the award may also be dependent upon available resources as the fiscal year progresses.